MattSzymonski/GGJ-Jammer-Registrator/README.md

 2. Download Geckodriver from https://github.com/mozilla/geckodriver/releases
 3. Put these two files in one directory
 4. Download Firefox browser
-5. Run GGJJammerRegistrator.exe, fill the fields with data, choose .csv file with list of jammers to register and hit start button
+5. Run GGJJammerRegistrator.exe, paste link to your game jam site, choose .csv file with list of jammers to register and hit start button
+6. Log in to game jam organizer account when askedm hit button once again
-6. Relax and watch how the program does the work for you
+7. Relax and watch how the program does the work for you

 ## How it works
-It is just the driver that opens browser, enters website, login into your account and register new jammers.
+It is just the bot that opens browser, enters website and registers new jammers.
 It does this by finding appropriate elements (links, buttons, fields) in html code of the website.
 All operations are printed in log box below, also it will automatically finish and print the results.